fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 repeat yourself* in code to achieve less ambiguous code, avoid redundancy, and many other benefits in the long term.

-In this post, I want to explain another pattern that I see over and over in any kind of projects and it only brings problems in the long term and impacts the maintainability of your software project.
-It doesn't affect the source code itself but in the organization of the files that compose it.
+In this post, I want to explain another pattern that I see over and over in all kind of projects and it only brings problems in the long term and impacts the maintainability of your software project.
+It doesn't affect the source code itself but the organization of the files that compose it.

 # What is a leftover?

-Over months and years, projects create and destroy many pieces of software as they keep evolving to meet users' expectations.
-During this period of time, it is easy to generate files, components, and other kinds of stuff that are not used any more.
-Those non desired pieces make it harder to maintain, impact on your internal metrics, slow down your Continuous Integration check and other kinds of side effects.
+In the lifespan of a software project, code gets created and destroyed to meet users' expectations.
+During this period, it is easy to generate files, components, and other kinds of stuff that are not used any more.
+Those undesired pieces of software, make it harder to maintain, impact on your internal metrics, slow down your Continuous Integration check and other kinds of side effects.

-Those leftovers from the past don't bring any value to the project and in the long term they can reach a point where nobody is brave enough to do a right cleanup to have a healthy codebase.
+Those leftovers from the past, don't bring any value to the project and it can get to the point where nobody is brave enough to do a right cleanup to have a healthy codebase.
 This goes directly to the technical debt bucket.

 Those items should have been removed when the last reference to them disappeared but a developer forgot to remove them.
-Those leftovers can be a non-used image, a non-used copy, a non-used test on your test suite, etc. This bad pattern can take many shapes.
+Those leftovers can be a unused image, a unused copy, a unused test on your test suite, etc. This bad pattern can take many shapes.

 You can find many similarities and parallelisms with the responsibilities of a memory garbage collector.
-It keeps tracks the dependencies between parts, with a [reference counting](https://en.wikipedia.org/wiki/Reference_counting) to be able to destroy a non used references.
+It keeps tracks the dependencies between parts, with a [reference counting](https://en.wikipedia.org/wiki/Reference_counting) to be able to destroy all unused references.
 The problem here is that we don't track this kind of information between the dependencies in our code base.

 # Why do we create leftovers?

-This bad design pattern can show up in many shapes.
+This bad design pattern can have many shapes.
 This is another example where *Don't create leftovers* impacts many projects today.
 How many of you have a translation system where translations live in one place and the place where they are used is in another one?